What Are Ingrown Hairs?

 The Essential Information

-Ingrown hairs result in firm skin-colored or red or dark acne-like lesions that can be itchy or sore.
-When they are caused by shaving, they are sometimes called "razor bumps" or "shave bumps."1 Sometimes, these lesions can fill with liquid that resembles pus in some acne lesions.1 Although these breakouts appear similar to acne, they should not be mistaken for it.
+Ingrown hairs result in firm, acne-like lesions that can be itchy or sore.
+Depending on the skin color of the person who gets them, they can be skin-colored, red, or dark.
+Sometimes, the lesions can fill with liquid that resembles pus.
+Although these breakouts appear similar to acne, they are a completely different phenomenon.

 Who Is Most Likely to Develop Ingrown Hairs?

-Although anyone can develop an ingrown hair from time to time, ingrown hairs are most common in people whose hair curls tightly.
+Although anyone can develop an ingrown hair from time to time, they are most common in people whose hair curls tightly.
 Since people of African descent typically have curly hair, they are more prone to developing ingrown hairs than people of European descent.
 Because of this, black men who shave facial hair are much more likely to develop them than white men who shave facial hair.
 As Drs.
-Beth and Adam Goldstein--both professors of medicine at the University of North Carolina--wrote on a website for doctors called UpToDate, "Between 45 and 83 percent of black men and 3 percent of white men who shave facial hair develop [a problem with ingrown hairs]."1 Most people will develop an ingrown hair from time to time--regardless of ethnicity--including women who remove hair.
-Ingrown hairs most often appear on the cheeks and front of the neck.
-However, any area of the body where a person removes hair, such as the legs, armpits, or pubic region, can develop them.1
+Beth and Adam Goldstein, both professors of medicine at the University of North Carolina, wrote on a website for doctors called UpToDate, "Between 45 and 83 percent of black men and 3 percent of white men who shave facial hair develop [a problem with ingrown hairs]."1

 How Do Ingrown Hairs Develop?

-Normally, hair grows from a hair follicle (sac) and emerges through a pore in the skin.
-However, when a shaved, plucked, or waxed hair regrows, it can pierce the skin and begin growing in that direction.
-This can occur in one of two ways.
+When allowed to grow naturally, a hair normally emerges through a pore in the skin.
+However, when a shaved, plucked, or waxed hair grows, things can go off course.
+This can occur in one of two ways:

-- In extrafollicular penetration, the hair emerges from the skin pore, but then curls back on itself and re-enters the skin near the follicle.
+Extrafollicular penetration: In extrafollicular penetration, the hair emerges from the skin pore, but then curls back on itself and re-enters the skin near the follicle.
 In other words, a loop of hair is formed above the skin.
 This is especially likely to occur when the hair is curly, short, and has a sharp end due to shaving.
-As the hair continues to grow, it eventually finds its way out of the skin again, but this can take several weeks.1
+As the hair continues to grow, it eventually finds its way out of the skin again, but this can take several weeks.

-- In transfollicular penetration, instead of emerging from the skin pore, the hair pierces the wall of the hair follicle and grows into the surrounding skin.
+Transfollicular penetration: In transfollicular penetration, instead of emerging from the skin pore, the hair pierces the wall of the hair follicle and grows into the surrounding skin.
 That is to say, there is no loop rising above the skin surface.
 Rather, the hair remains inside the skin, but instead of growing directly through the pore and out of the skin, it becomes trapped.
 The hair may continue to grow several millimeters through the dermis, the middle layer of skin, before finding its way out.
-This typically takes three to six weeks.
+This typically takes 3-6 weeks.
 Just like in extrafollicular penetration, transfollicular penetration is more likely to occur if the hair is curly and has a sharp end.

 People with tightly curled hair, such as people of African descent, are particularly likely to develop ingrown hairs for two reasons.